DavidJenei94/warpaint-language/README.md

 In case of any issues/questions please check the following 'Warpaint Language (WpL) - Garmin widget help' spreadsheet, which includes the settings, FAQ, available features per device and instructions of how to use the app: https://docs.google.com/spreadsheets/d/18EWHCTvGiSRE_q7oDRBywszU02dxI6LBvyxhMYlaXvI/edit?usp=sharing.
 If your question is not answered there, feel free to send me a message via 'Contact Developer' option.

 ### Features:
-- Warpaint Language has 9 available languages: English, German, Hungarian, French, Spanish, Russian, Portuguese, Italian, Norwegian (Bokmal)
+- Warpaint Language has 9 available languages: English, German, Hungarian, French, Spanish, Russian, Portuguese, Italian, Norwegian (Bokmal), Czech
 - All language consist of the 3000 most used words (90% of everyday English conversations) and 1000 phrases
 - The Statistics page shows the distibution of the learned words of languages
 - The Total words page shows the number of learned words of each language, highligting the current one